AuxilManagementGmbH/WasserfallExtended/README_EN.md

 2. colour
 3. line width

+#### Tooltips
+Here you can change the way tooltips are presenting the data.

+The following can be set:
+1. Formatting of the number
+2. If you want to show a percentage number for delta bars
+3. How the formatting should look like

 #### Bar numbers
 These are the values of the measures, as well as the totals bar, delta and delta next.